 - Nonattendance does not constitute a withdrawal, nor does stopping payment on a check for tuition and other fees constitute a request for a refund.

-Failure to follow formal withdrawal procedures may result in the assignment of failing grades in all courses and the need to apply for readmission to the University before being permitted to enroll in another academic term.
+Failure to follow formal withdrawal procedures may result in an obligation to pay tuition and other fees, the assignment of failing grades in all courses, and the need to reapply for admission to the University for the next academic term.

 How and When to Withdraw

 No approvals are necessary to drop classes online through myNorthridge from the start of registration through the close of Late Registration.
+Learn how at Drop or Swap Classes.
 Formal approval is required beginning with the fourth week of the fall and spring semesters.
 Read more at Late Add-Drop Classes.

 Undergraduate students may withdraw from no more than 18 units of CSUN courses.
 The 18-unit limit does not apply to the first 20 days of each semester when withdrawals from courses are permitted without restriction or penalty.
-See the Undergraduate Policy on Withdrawals (.pdf).
+Review the University Catalog withdrawal policies for undergraduates and graduate students.
 To check the number of units you've withdrawn from, see the guide View Withdrawals/Repeats - Undergraduate Students.

 Whether partial or complete, medical withdrawals do not count toward the maximum 18 units.